rskupnik/rskupnik.github.io/_posts/2025-02-28-manage-your-secrets-with-sops-and-gpg.md

 Notice how only the **WEBPASSWORD** environment variable is encrypted, and still in such a way that the structure of the entire file is preserved and easy to read.

 There's also a `sops` section added at the bottom which tells SOPS which key was used so it knows how to decrypt.
+That section is removed when you decrypt the file, so it looks the same as before being encrypted.

-Such a file is totally safe to commit to the repository - nobody will decrypt the contents without access to the key that was used to encrypt them.
+Such a file is totally safe to commit to the repository - nobody will decrypt the contents without access to the key that was used to encrypt them - and you can still read through it, even when it's encrypted.

 ---